 Is Texas a Community Property State?

+And is Texas community property state law similar to other states?
 Texas is among nine states classified as a community property jurisdiction.
-Typically, this states that any property obtained by a couple during their marriage (with a few exceptions) is owned by both spouses.
+This type of jurisdiction holds that any property obtained by a couple during their marriage (with a few exceptions) is owned by both spouses.
 This can greatly affect how assets are divided in divorce.
+It is important to understand that even if it is titled in the name of only one spouse, it is still considered community property, and thus up for division.

 What does community property mean in Texas?
+And what IS community property in Texas?
 In the event of divorce, Texas community property laws state that marital property will be divided between the two parties—but don’t assume that means a 50/50 split.
-The general rule of property division in Texas (Section 7.001 of the Texas Family Code), states that a couple’s Texas community property will be divided based on what the court believes is “just and right,” and the court will take into
+The general rule of property division in Texas (Section 7.001 of the Texas Family Code), or Texas community property states that a couple’s Texas community property will be divided based on what the court believes is “just and right,” and the court will take into account the rights of the two parties and whether the couple has any children.

-During a divorce, it’s also pertinent to know that there is a presumption in the state of Texas that the property either spouse possesses from the date of marriage up until the date of divorce is presumed to be community property.
+During a divorce, it’s also pertinent to know that there is a presumption in community property state Texas, as well as other states, that the property either spouse possesses from the date of marriage up until the date of divorce is presumed to be community property.
 That may include anything ranging from assets accumulated in retirement accounts to real estate to vehicles to livestock to home furnishings and more.

 What is separate property in Texas?

 As mentioned earlier, the state of Texas presumes the property a couple owns is community property, so if you want to establish certain property as being separate—whether it’s a cash inheritance, personal injury settlement, prized family heirloom or classic car—it’s best to do so sooner rather than later.
-One way to accomplish this is to designate each party’s separate property in a prenuptial agreement or post-marital agreement.
+One way to accomplish this is to designate each party’s separate property in a prenuptial agreement or post-marital agreement before any divorce litigation begins.

 For example, if a husband paid cash for a diamond necklace for his wife and gifts it to her for her birthday, that necklace would typically be considered her personal property to keep, free and clear.
 Now if the gift the spouse receives was a BMW, and community funds are being used to pay the loan on the car, and the gift giver’s name is on the title, walking away with the “gifted” car could get complicated.
 Check out our recent blog, “Who gets the car?”, to learn more.